dstanecki/dstanecki.github.io/_posts/2021-09-09-deploying-EC2-instance-in-AWS.markdown

 Next I enabled billing alerts and [created a billing alarm via the Cloudwatch console](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html).
 Interestingly enough, I wasn't able to view the Total Estimated Charge billing metric until I changed my region from US East Ohio to US East N. Virginia.
 Apparently this is because billing metric data is stored in the N. Virginia region.
 I set my alarm to go off if I am billed for more than $3, just to choose an arbitrary number.

-## **Configuring the AWS CLI (Command Line Interface)**
+## **Configuring the AWS CLI**

 I started this by creating an access key for my Admininstrator user as according to the directions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
-Next I downloaded and installed the AWS CLI, and used the aws configure command to configure a default profile.
+Next I downloaded and installed the AWS Command Line Interface, and used the aws configure command to configure a default profile.
 I was able to view my entered information at C:\Users\USERNAME\.aws\

 ## **Launching EC2 (Elastic Compute Cloud) instance**